Everduin94/flotes-blog/src/pages/posts/independent-vs-company.md

 ![Rigid-vs-Flexible](/flex-rigid.png)

+When working as a **single-developer** I tend to prefer methodologies that are **flexible and transient**.

+It’s not that flexible & transient is better than rigid & engineered or vice versa.
+It’s more-so an evaluation of what is the **best tool for the job and the developer**.
-This article will be a primer into further elaborating on these ideas.
-But I still need to write those articles :)

-For now, here are many **references and explanations** that have **shaped my opinions over the years**.
+This article will be a primer into further elaborating on these ideas in future articles.
+For now, here are **references and explanations** that have **shaped my opinions over the years**.
+These have led me to think this way and prefer some of these options over others.

 ## Shaping my Software Opinions